r57zone/TheLastHostESP32/README.md

 ## Features
 * Wi-Fi access point mode; SSID and password can be changed in the file `Setup.ini` on the SD card;
 * Static site web server with support for any domains.
 Domains and folders are listed in the file `Hosts.txt`;
-* Emulation of specific HTTP/HTTPS web pages or entire sites.
-Use `Emulation.txt` to list the pages, addresses, HTTP status codes, response type, file, or plain text output;
+* Emulation of individual http/https web pages, sites.
+Specify in the file `Emulation.txt` the list of pages, URLs, http status codes, response types, and the response itself as a file or string.
+To get the required values and addresses, use [Wireshark](https://www.wireshark.org/) on Windows and [PCAPdroid](https://github.com/emanuele-f/PCAPdroid) on Android.
+Don’t forget to share popular emulations;
 * File management on the SD card: create folders, upload files, and delete them;
 * Logging device requests to the file Logs.txt.
 To enable it, set the parameter logs to 1 in the Setup.ini file;